DDS is data-centric while OPC-UA is designed to support device interoperability.

 The Object Management Group (OMG) Data Distribution Service for Real-Time Systems (DDS) and the OPC Foundation Open Platform Communications-Unified Architecture (OPC-UA) are commonly considered as two of the most relevant technologies for data and information management in the Industrial Internet of Things (IIoT).
 There remains, however, much confusion on how the two technologies compare and their applicability with different IIoT use cases.

 There are many misconceptions, misunderstandings and apples-to-oranges comparisons of the two technologies.
-In this article, I’ll try to clarify the differences and applicability of DDS and OPC UA in IIoT.
+This article attempts to clarify the differences and applicability of DDS and OPC UA in IIoT.

 Let’s start with looking at how the two IoT standards came into existence.

 DDS and OPC-UA genesis

 DDS: In the late 1990s to ensure information superiority, the U.S. Department of Defense introduced the concept of the Global Information Grid (GIG).
 The idea was to provide a set of capabilities for collecting, processing, storing, disseminating and managing information on demand to warfighters, policy makers and support personnel.